Ask sewers this question: which is the best embroidery machine? And you will find the answer is: it is very hard to find the best.

 These features offered by colored machines are in stark contrast to the horrible displays of black and white screens.
 For, black and white machines usually do nothing but to give you a bad picture of the design you are making.
 And as it turns out, you spend more time consulting the book or the computer than your machine to check whether the design is right or not.

-Thus, if you don’t want to waste your time and can afford to spend a bit over the odds, go for colored, touch screen monogram machines.
+Thus, if you don’t want to waste your time and can afford to spend a bit over the odds, go for colored, touch screen embroidery machines.

 Sewing/Embroidery or Embroidery Only?